pgroonga/pgroonga.github.io/how-to/postgrest.md

 ## Bonus
 When you want to allow various additional searches, you can create multiple stored functions.

+### Make target column customizable

-### Here is an example of a stored function that performs a dynamic search by passing the column name:
+Here is an example of a stored function that performs a dynamic search by passing the column name:

 ```sql
 CREATE OR REPLACE FUNCTION search_col(column_name text, keyword text)